One of Vytautė Žilinskaitė’s last interviews: “If good always prevailed, the world would be perfect” | Culture

 – I still remember your humoresques from the old magazines very well.
 I have always found satire to be an extremely difficult genre.
 Not every writer can turn their sense of humor into a good piece.
 What mark has this genre left on your work?

 – Of course, he left.
 And quite bright.
 Even “Journey to Tandadrika” without laughter and satire would remain like a bird with clipped wings.
-And my highest aspiration is to interweave laughter with tears… What could be more wonderful when a child laughs and you see tears that haven’t dried yet?
+And my highest aspiration is to interweave laughter with tears… What might be more wonderful when a child laughs and you see tears that haven’t dried yet?

 Even “Journey to Tandadrika” without laughter and satire would remain like a bird with clipped wings.